GYROSCOPE

 Inanimate hazards on the course complicate matters further, and include glass slopes (which send you spinning in all directions), knobbly floors (which makes control of your gyro next to impossible), red discs (which send you completely out of control) and directional floors (which act like slopes only they're flat).

-The landscapes are very deviously created; starting from relatively easy the y get more tricky very rapidly.
-Some of the difficult courses contain thin catwalks, horrendous slopes with tight corners, holes in the floor and combinations of all these with the aforementioned hazards - being a gyroscope isn't all just spinning around.
+The landscapes are very deviously created; starting from relatively easy they get more tricky very rapidly.
+Some of the difficult courses contain thin catwalks, horrendous slopes with tight corners, holes in the floor and combinations of all these with the aforementioned hazards — being a gyroscope isn’t all just spinning around.

 CRITICISM